 Credit checks, criminal records, or court documents.

 Private investigators cannot request a credit report without the person’s consent.
-Although they can view any criminal records or court documents that are in the public record and open for inspection, they do not have the exclusive right to open the seal.
+Although they can view any criminal records or court documents are in the public record and open for inspection, they do not have the exclusive right to open the seal.

 Other measures are illegal or unethical.

 - Private Investigation Act.
-United State
+The United States.

 - Law on the Safety of Law Enforcement Officers